 Other than churning out layouts, Gantt charts are also effective at planning, managing teams and resources, and fostering cooperation in the project.

-So What is a Gantt Chart and what is its Purpose?
+What is a Gantt Chart and Why is it Important?

 Dated milestones help teams to focus and prioritize the most urgent tasks and ensure timely deliverables.